Advertising.com out-of-Baltimore recruits from the last two years. (Photo courtesy of Advertising.com)

 “Never in a suit,” she says, sporting a subtle nose ring, T-shirt and jeans in a conference room overlooking the Harbor.

 In the last two years, since she took more of a leadership role, Pittman has been part of attracting and relocating 21 people to Baltimore — 19 in engineering alone.
 More than 200 people work for Aol at its Tide Point location, and nearly 150 of them are in technical or near technical roles (such as design).
+It’s a different feel than the volunteer layoffs from 2009.

 Pittman takes issue with the negative connotations surrounding recruiting — largely derived from agencies that parachute in young associates to pester potential hires with spammy emails or out-of-place corporate recruiters who don’t know the subject matter.